-A Mercedes-Benz 2.7-liter inline-five-cylinder CDI (common rail direct injection) turbo-diesel engine produces 154 horsepower and 243 pounds-feet of torque.
+A Mercedes-Benz 2.7-liter inline-five-cylinder turbo-diesel engine produces 154 horsepower and 243 pounds-feet of torque.
 A lever on the forward console controls the five-speed-automatic transmission.

 All-disc antilock brakes are standard.
 Acceleration Skid Control can brake the spinning wheels in low-traction situations.
-Side-impact airbags are not available, but daytime running lights are offered as an option.
+An Electronic Stability Program is standard on 2500 models.
+Side-impact airbags are not available, but daytime running lights are optional.

 The Sprinter is easier to drive than some might expect.
 It's undeniably a full-fledged truck, as revealed by the unmistakable engine drone when accelerating.
 Handling is unabashedly trucklike, and you won't want to take curves at more than moderate speeds.
 Nevertheless, even a cargo-carrying Sprinter is adequately comfortable for longer hauls.